ahawkz/discover-podcasts-frontend/README.md

 - adding images to results
 - add more CSS styling
 - have results load in chronological order
+- are results only loading article titles with query in them?

 ## Notes from initializing CRA: